Bernard Grech: Early and professional life

 Grech was born on 8 June 1971, in Paola to John and Frida Grech.
 He grew up in Birżebbuġa and he graduated as a lawyer, focusing on civil law.
 Grech practiced his professional activity in two law firms, specializing in the mediation of family disputes.

+Political career

-Involvement in politics
+Initial involvement in politics

 In 2011, Grech took part in the campaign, which was later lost, against the legalization of divorce in Malta.
+He served as the spokesman for Moviment Żwieġ Bla Divorzju (Marriage Without Divorce Movement).

+In 2018, news portal MaltaToday reported that Grech was offered to a candidacy in the upcoming 2019 European Parliament elections but he was non-commital.
+Grech ultimately didn't run in the elections.

-Not officially involved until then in active roles in politics, he got closer to the positions of the Maltese Nationalist Party in 2018.
-In August 2020 he stood against the leader Adrian Delia, after the party congress voted to hold a new leadership contest.
+While officially involved until then in active roles in politics, he got closer to the positions of the Nationalist Party in 2018.
+He topped a trust barometer survey, beating MEP Roberta Metsola and then-leader Adrian Delia.
+In August 2020 he stood against the Delia after the party congress voted to hold a new leadership contest.

+Leader of the Opposition (2020-2025)

 Grech became the leader of the Nationalist Party on 3 October 2020, winning the election against incumbent Adrian Delia with 69.3% of the votes.
 He was sworn in as Leader of the Opposition on 7 October.

+General Elections 2022

+A year and a half after his appointment, the Nationalist Party faced their first elections under the leadership of Bernard Grech.
+In the 2022 General Elections, the Labour Party (PL) under Robert Abela obtained 162,707 votes; 39,474 more than Grech's Nationalist Party (PN) which obtained 123,233 votes; and as percentages the PL earned 55.1% and the PN 42.1%, almost a repeat of the same results as the previous two elections.
+It was Malta's biggest electoral victory and the biggest defeat for the Nationalist Party since Independence to date.

+Comparing the general election with the 2017 election, one also finds that the Labour Party reduced its votes by 8,269 votes, while the Nationalist Party reduced the votes by 12,464 votes.